|License:||Apache License, Version 2.0|

 - concurrent/parallel tests

 - selectable output reports

 - screenshots on errors

-Test output can be displayed to the console, saved as an HTML report, or JUnit-compatible XML for compatibility with CI systems.
+Test output is displayed to the console and optionally saved as JUnit-compatible XML for compatibility with CI systems.

 pip install -U sst

 For example, on an Ubuntu/Debian system, you could Install SST (system-wide) like this:

 $ sudo apt-get install python-pip xvfb $ sudo pip install -U sst